Terraform#

 * developers (Terraform Operator) can provision resources without direct access to the secrets

-* generated token is only valid for its default TTL
+* generated token is only valid for its default TTL and in large multi-resource

 configurations, the apply process may exceed the TTL and fail